Good Locally Testable Codes with Small Alphabet and Small Query Size: Introduction

 \begin{thm} If there exists a good $2$-query $\F$-LTC, then there exist \begin{enumerate}[label=(\roman*)] \item a good $2$-query $\F$-LTC with alphabet $\Delta$ for every $\F$-vector space $\Delta$ of dimension $>1$, and \item a good $3$-query $\F$-linear LTC. \end{enumerate} \end{thm}

 In both Theorem~\ref{TH:main_non_lin} and Theorem~\ref{TH:main_lin}, the relative distance, rate and soundness of the LTCs promised by the theorem are at least proportional to the corresponding parameters of the given LTC.
-In Theorem~\ref{TH:main_lin}, all the parameters are diminished by a factor that is at most polynomial in $|\Sigma|$, while in Theorem~\ref{TH:main_non_lin}, that factor is exponential in $|\Sigma|$; see Theorems~\ref{TH:linear_alphabet_reduction} and~\ref{TH:alphabet_red}.
+In Theorem~\ref{TH:main_lin}, all the parameters are diminished by a factor that is at most polynomial in $|\Sigma|$, while in Theorem~\ref{TH:main_non_lin}, that factor is at most exponential in $|\Sigma|$; see Theorems~\ref{TH:linear_alphabet_reduction} and~\ref{TH:alphabet_red}.
 However, if the LTC given in Theorem~\ref{TH:main_non_lin} is an $\F_2$-LTC, then the relative distance, rate and soundness are diminished only by a factor polynomial in $|\Sigma|$; see Theorem~\ref{TH:alphabet_red_semilin}.
+If the randomness complexity of the given LTC's tester is $r(n)$ (a function of the block length $n$), then the randomness complexity of \gap{}the promised LTC's tester is $\max\{r(n),\log_2 n\}+O(1)$; see Remark~\ref{RM:randomness_comp}.

 Analogous statements hold for $q$-query LTCs.
 Again, see Theorems~\ref{TH:linear_alphabet_reduction} and~\ref{TH:alphabet_red}.

 We hope that our alphabet reduction results will find other uses.